15 BEST Hiking Poles To Save Your Knees

 • Cons: Weight, Not Reliable, Entry Level

 They are on the heavier end, weighing approximately 19.2 ounces, but that’s the sacrifice made when utilizing more budget-friendly materials.
-These poles would be perfect for beginner hikers that want to test their legs and poles on moderately difficult terrain.
+These poles would be perfect for beginner hikers who want to test their legs and poles on moderately rugged terrain.

 Leki Makalu Lite Cor-Tec Best Hiking Poles